SohKamYung-Espressif/SUTD-Workshop-2024-03/README.md

 # ESP-NOW Initiator and Responder Example for SUTD Workshop, March 2024

+This repository is created for ESP-NOW Workshop, conducted in SUTD, on March 2024.
+Refer to the [slide deck](https://www.canva.com/design/DAF-zsBoE1A/o0TN6wc4VGTCOcZOuCbOWw/view?utm_content=DAF-zsBoE1A&utm_campaign=designshare&utm_medium=link&utm_source=editor) for the full lesson.

 This is an example of how to use ESP-NOW to set up system with multiple initiators and a single responder.

 The responder controls a 7/8 segment LED.
 Each initiator, once it has found the responder, turns on or off a LED segment on the responder.